Conditional predictive inference for stable algorithms: Introduction

-The error term $\Delta_n$ can be controlled in finite samples and asymptotically, provided that the employed prediction algorithm $M_n$ is sufficiently stable under the omission of single feature-response pairs and that it has a bounded (in probability) estimation error as an estimator for the true unknown regression function.
-It is of paramount importance, however, to point out that we do not need to assume consistent estimation of the regression function and our leading examples are such that consistency fails.
+The error term of the above approximation can be controlled in finite samples and asymptotically, provided that the employed prediction algorithm $M_{n,p}$ is sufficiently stable under the omission of feature-response pairs and that it has a bounded (in probability) estimation error as an estimator for the true unknown regression function.
+It is of paramount importance, however, to point out that we do not need to assume consistent estimability of the regression function and our leading examples are such that consistency fails.

 Second, we show that the required stability and approximation properties are satisfied in many cases, including many linear predictors in high dimensional regression problems and even if the true model is not exactly linear.
-In particular, the proposed method is always valid if the employed predictor is consistent for the unknown regression function (or for an appropriate surrogate target), and is therefore applicable to complex data structures and methods such as non-parametric regression or LASSO prediction.
+In particular, the proposed method is always valid if the employed predictor is consistent for the unknown regression function (or for an appropriate surrogate target), and is therefore applicable to complex data structures and methods such as non-parametric regression, LASSO prediction, random forests or deep learning (see Section~\ref{sec:consistency}).

 Third, we discuss issues of interval length and find that in typical situations predictors with smaller mean squared prediction error lead to shorter prediction intervals.
 For ordinary least squares prediction, we also investigate the impact of the dimensionality of the regression problem on the interval length and discuss the relationship between the leave-one-out method and an obvious sample splitting technique.
-All our results hold uniformly over large classes of data generating processes and under weak assumptions on the unknown error distribution (e.g., the errors may be heavy tailed and non-symmetric, and the standardized design vectors $\Cov[x_i]^{-1/2}x_i$ may have dependent components and a non-spherical geometry).
+All our results hold uniformly over large classes of data generating processes and under weak assumptions on the unknown error distribution (e.g., the errors may be heavy tailed and non-symmetric, and the standardized design vectors $\Cov[x_i]^{-1/2}x_i$ may have dependent components and a non-spherical distribution).